pcm32/k8s_demo/README.md

 ![docker on mac](https://docs.docker.com/engine/installation/images/mac_docker_host.svg)

 This means that we need to first tunnel our way through the VM to access the cluster.
-We achieve this on a separate terminal with:

 ```
-eval $(docker-machine env k8s-vm)
+mkdir -p ~/.ssh/controlmasters
-docker-machine ssh k8s-vm -L 8080:localhost:8080
+docker-machine ssh k8s-vm -L 8080:localhost:8080 -M -S ~/.ssh/controlmasters/test -f -N -T
 ```
-if you are running on linux directly, you probably don't need to do this.

 At this point you should be able to access the cluster through it's REST API:
 ```